 A vehicule from a country, whose national insurance bureau is a signatory of the Multilateral Agreement, disposes of sufficient insurance cover for accidents caused on the territory of the visited country.
 However, the following requirements must be met.
 The vehicule must have a valid registration plate and the insurance bureau of the visited country must be a signatory of the Multilateral Agreement (see map above: countries in lime green).

-On international road journeys between two countries whose national insurance bureaux are not signatories of the Multilateral Agreement, a valid Green Card must be carried along.
+On international road journeys between two countries whose national insurance bureaux are not signatories of the Multilateral Agreement, a valid International Motor Insurance Card must be carried along.
 This also applies when only one country is not a signatory of the before mentioned agreement.
-The Green Card proves sufficient cover for accidents caused on the territory of the visited country.
+The Insurance Card proves sufficient cover for accidents caused on the territory of the visited country.
 It is emitted by the insurance bureau of the country of origin of the vehicle (cf. map above, dark green countries).

 In the course of time, the Internal Regulations have been complemented with the Explanatory Memorandum.
 This document contains compulsory provisions that specify and/or complement the Internal Regulations.